s17n/MailScripts/README.md

 ## Methods & Workflows

-Despite the fact that DEVONthink is my leading system, it is still only a tool.
-Just as important, if not more important, are the methodology and the workflows - how the tools is used.
+Despite the fact that DEVONthink is the leading system, it is still only a tool.
+Just as important, if not more important, are the methodology and the workflows - how the things are getting done and how the tools are used.
 Regarding the methodology I use or practice Inbox-Zero along with the [PARA Method].
 The workflow is this:

 1. [Import Message](Docs/import-email-workflow.md) to:
 	- import the email into DEVONthink (this creates a copy of the email) and